 Other unique features of the Petaluma Campus include the Capri Creek restoration project and an accessible walking and bike trail system with a route that extends around the perimeter of the campus and continues throughout the city of Petaluma.
-A fall and spring Cinema Series, Digital Media and Water Resources Technology certificates, CISCO Academy, as well as Networking, Helpdesk, and Fitness, Nutrition and Health certificates are some of the program offerings unique to the Petaluma Campus.
+A fall and spring Cinema Series, Digital Media and Water Resources Technology certificates, CISCO Academy, as well as Networking, Helpdesk, and Fitness, Yoga, Pilates, Nutrition and Health certificates are some of the program offerings unique to the Petaluma Campus.
 This beautiful campus is located 35 miles north of San Francisco.

-Unduplicated headcount on the Petaluma Campus more than doubled (from 3,438 to 5,660) from when the campus opened on its current site in 1995 to 2013.
+Unduplicated headcount on the Petaluma Campus has varied over the three decades at its current site.
+It more than doubled (from 3,438 to 5,660) from when the campus opened on its current site in 1995 to 2013.
 During the same timeframe, the number of units enrolled increased 132% (from 13,901 in fall 1995 to 32,240 in fall 2011).
 Full-time equivalent students (FTES) have increased 13% from (2234 in 2005/06 to 2,998 in 2011/12).
 Schedule reductions due to the state budget crisis reduced courses sections on the campus by 35% (from a high of 487 in fall 2009 to 319 in spring 2013).
-Corresponding decreases in units enrolled 27,800 (spring 2013) and FTES have followed.
+Corresponding decreases in units enrolled 27,800 (spring 2013) and FTES followed.

 In-person enrollment remained steady between 2013 and 2018, when it began decreasing in favor of online enrollment and after the impact of the Tubbs fire.
 The almost two-year span of online-only enrollment reduced enrollment to 584 students in Fall 2021, with a slow climb upward.
 College instruction remains almost 40% online; those enrollments are not attributed to Petaluma's site-based counts.
+In person enrollment began to recover with Fall 2023 and unduplicated headcount rose to 2,725 in Spring 2024.